The-OpenROAD-Project/OpenLane/docker/README.md

-# The OpenLane Docker Image
+# For developers: Building the Docker Image
 Note: You probably shouldn't be here.

 ## Structure